-A core focus of this work is the development and advocacy of Safe Harbor protections for families who seek emergency medical or psychiatric care for their child due to imminent danger.
+For families who seek emergency medical or psychiatric care for a child in crisis due to imminent danger.
+Seeking help should never trigger an investigation.

 Seeking emergency care is a protective action, not a failure of parenting.